ADULT SOCCER LEAGUE RULES

 - When kicked and moved, the ball is in play; it does not need to leave the corner area.

-- The kicker cannot play the ball a second time until it has been played by another player; infringement of this rule entail an indirect free kick to the opposing team.
+- The kicker cannot play the ball a second time until it has been played by another player; infringement of this rule entails an indirect free kick to the opposing team.

 - Suppose a player, while correctly taking a corner kick, deliberately kicks the ball at an opponent to play the ball again but not carelessly or recklessly or using excessive force.
 In that case, the referees allow play to continue.